-I know it’s nothing groundbreaking or an “OMG I have to make this now” recipe.
-I mean, it’s… curd.
-But, my baking buds, this lemon curd is completely miraculous.
+I know it’s nothing groundbreaking, but, my baking buds, this lemon curd is completely miraculous.

 Insert 15 heart-eyed emojis.

-If you’re not familiar, let me tell you what lemon curd actually is.
+If you’re not familiar, let me explain what lemon curd is.

-Lemon curd is a super rich spread/dessert topping.
+Lemon curd is a spread/dessert topping.
 It’s ridiculously buttery with intense sweet-tart lemon flavor.
 Like jam, but much creamier.
-It’s made from simple, staple pantry and refrigerator items, which is why I like making it so often.
+It’s made from simple pantry and refrigerator items.
 Nothing complicated or fancy and it comes together on the stove in about 10 minutes.

-And it’s so versatile!
+And lemon curd is so versatile!
 My favorite ways to enjoy this incredibly rich spread/dessert topping?
 Let me count the ways:

-Here’s how we’re going to make DIY lemon curd.
-5 ingredients: egg yolks, fresh lemons, sugar, salt, and butter.
+You only need 5 ingredients: egg yolks, fresh lemons, sugar, salt, and butter.
 Each ingredient serves a crucial purpose in the making, thickening, and flavoring of lemon curd.
 The egg yolks thicken the curd, much like a custard or pudding.
-The fresh lemons are obviously for flavor.
+The fresh lemons are the flavor.
 Whatever you do, do NOT use bottle lemon juice.
-You need real lemons; we’ll be using both the juice and the zest in my lemon curd recipe.
+You need real lemons; we’ll be using both the juice and the zest.
 The sugar supplies sweetness and structure, while the salt balances out the flavors.
-The butter is added after the curd is finished cooking on the stove– it’s stirred in right after you remove the curd from heat.
+The butter is added after the curd is finished cooking on the stove; it’s stirred in after you remove the curd from heat.

 The Most Important Part

-Here’s a tip: pour the cooked curd into a jar or bowl and place plastic wrap directly on top of the surface of the curd– so it is touching.
+Here’s a tip: pour the cooked curd into a jar or bowl and place plastic wrap directly on top of the surface so that it’s touching.
 Otherwise, the curd will develop a skin on top as it chills in the refrigerator.
 Um, how gross was that sentence?

-The best part?
-Gifting your delicious lemon curd!
-I make a few batches at a time, fill adorable jars, and give them as hostess or holiday gifts– it’s always sincerely appreciated because it’s unique and not a typical jam or something like that.
+The best part about homemade lemon curd (besides eating it!) is gifting it.
+Make a few batches at a time, fill adorable jars, and give them as hostess or holiday gifts.
+It’s a sincerely appreciated gesture because lemon curd unique and special.

 The next best part?
 On top of warm strawberry buttermilk pancakes.